nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to see all friends in Amigos.
 2. Amigos switches the GUI to the friends tab and shows all friends.
-4. User requests to view full details of a particular friend.
+3. User requests to view full details of a particular friend.
-5. Amigos displays a page containing the full details of that particular friend accompanied by some logs.
+4. Amigos displays a page containing the full details of that particular friend.

 Use case ends

 **Extensions**
 * 3a.
-There are no existing friends.
+The friend does not exist.
-    * 3a.1 Amigos displays an empty interface with the message “No friends yet”.
+    * 3a1.
+Amigos shows an error message.

       Use case ends

-* 4a.
-User wants to see all the logs of a person
-    * 4a.1 Amigos displays a page containing the full details of that friend accompanied by all the logs

-      Use Case ends.

-* 4b.
-Amigos detects an issue in the input (e.g. incorrect input format, cannot find friend in the system)
+* 3b.
+Amigos detects an issue in the input (e.g. incorrect input format)
-    * 4b.1 Amigos displays the error feedback to the user.
+    * 3b1.
+Amigos displays the error feedback to the user.
+    * 3b2.
+User reenters command with a valid input.

+      Use case resumes at 4 if newly-entered user input is valid, otherwise it may reach 3a/3b again.

+**Use case: F05 - Finding a friend**

+**MSS**

+1. User requests to list friends.
+2. Amigos shows a list of friends.
+3. User enters search keyword(s) to find a specific friend/friends based on name/tags/log titles.
+4. Amigos displays a list containing friends who match at least one of the keyword(s) entered by user.

+Use case ends

+**Extensions**

+* 3a.
+User enters invalid keywords.
+    * 2a1.
+Amigos throws an error message and requests user to check input.
+    * 2a2.
+User corrects command, and keys in edited command.

-      Use case resumes at 4
+  Use case resumes at step 4 if newly-entered command is valid.

 **Use case: L01 - Adding a new log to a friend**